You are here

 Arriving at Augusta Health

-The Person who escorts you to the hospital may drop you off at the Patient Entrance located in the circle, to the right of the Main Entrance.
-Upon entering the Patient Entrance, take the elevator to the second floor.
-The greeter desk is located immediately to the left.
-The greeter will assist you to the registration desk.
+The person who escorts you to the hospital may drop you off at the Patient Entrance located in the circle to the right of the Main Entrance.
+Your escort should park in the Lot A. Valet parking is available through the Main Entrance (7am-5pm).
+If this service is needed, we encourage you to use it.
+Upon entering the Patient Entrance, take the elevator to the 2nd floor.
+Please proceed to the surgery registration desk.

-Arrive at the Outpatient Surgery Department at your scheduled time and sign in at the registration desk.
-Once you are in a preoperative bed, your nurse will prepare you for surgery and answer any questions you may have.
+Please arrive at the Outpatient Surgery Department at your scheduled time and sign in at the registration desk.

 Before Your Surgery

-- Take your medications on the morning of your procedure as directed by your doctor or nurse, with just enough water to swallow.
+- Take your medications on the morning of your procedure as directed by your doctor or the preadmission nurse with just enough water to swallow.
+DO NOT chew gum, have hard candy or use tobacco products

 - Bring any special medical equipment from home that you may need (i.e. CPAP machine, crutches, walker, etc.)